+In these rules the application fees are set in a tiered fashion as to make licenses more available for small businesses.
 The license types available are available to small businesses.
-These rule changes, however, are intended to broadly lay out the criteria for a marihuana business to obtain a license.
+These rules, however, are intended to broadly lay out the criteria for a marihuana business to obtain a license.
 They do not target small businesses, nor do they negatively impact them exclusively.
-The annual regulatory assessments are reduced for those license types that are more likely to be held by small businesses.